gerritdrost/phenum/docs/example-usage.md

 }
 ```

-Now you want to provide some default servers, so you could make this awesome Enum:
+Now you want to provide some default loggers, so you could make this awesome Enum:
 ```php
 /**
  * @method static DefaultLogger ECHOLOG()